-Niyazov first ordered copies of Ruhnama to be placed in every schools and library around the country (he later shutdown all libraries outside the capital) but eventually he went as far as to make an exam on Ruhanama teachings an element to be part of driving test.
-It was mandatory to read Ruhnama in schools, universities and government offices.
+*Niyazov first ordered copies of Ruhnama to be placed in every school and library around the country (he later shut down all libraries outside the capital), but eventually, he went as far as to make an exam on Ruhanama teachings an element to be part of the driving test.

-New governmental employees were tested on the book at job interviews.
-Niyazov was once quoted saying, that God himself told him that everyone who has read the book would come directly to heaven.
+*New governmental employees were tested on the book at job interviews.
+Niyazov was once quoted saying that God himself told him that everyone who has read the book would come directly to heaven.

-Niyazov required that bookstores and government offices would display it prominently and that all Mosques around Turkmenistan to keep it as prominent as the Quran.
+*Niyazov required that bookstores and government offices would display it prominently and that all Mosques around Turkmenistan keep it as prominent as the Quran.

 *Niyazov also made outrage among the Muslim population when he got the walls at the Türkmenbaşy Ruhy Mosque, the largest Mosque in Turkmenistan inscribed with verses from both the Quran and the Ruhnama.

-In August 2005, was the first part of the Ruhnama was launched into space so that it could “conquer space” as well.
+*In August 2005, the first part of the Ruhnama was launched into space so that it could “conquer space” as well.
 It is supposed to orbit Earth for the next 150 years.

-*Feeling that the ministers, members of parliament and civil servants were getting out of shape, he got a 37km/23miles long trail (mostly steep concrete stairs) built along the Kopet Dag mountains just outside the capital Ashgabat.
+*Feeling that the ministers, members of parliament, and civil servants were getting out of shape, he got a 37 km (23 miles) long trail (mostly steep concrete stairs) built along the Kopet Dag mountains just outside the capital Ashgabat.

-All ministers, members of parliament and civil servants ordered to walk the full trail once a year.
+All ministers, members of parliament, and civil servants were ordered to walk the full health trial once a year.
 He also expected everyone in Ashgabat to walk the trail called “The Walk Of Health” at least once a year to get into better shape.

 But did Niyazov ever do the health walk himself?
-No, Niyazov himself watched his staff start the walk before he flew in his helicopter to the final stage of the walk to greet them on their successfully completed walk.
+No, Niyazov himself watched his staff start the walk before he flew in his helicopter to the final stage of the trail to greet them on their successfully completed walk.

 *Saparmurat Niyazov decided in 2002 that every day of the week and every month of the year should be renamed according to himself and the names of his family members.

-January was to be called Türkmenbaşy meaning The Leader of Turkmen, February was to be named Baýdak after the Turkmen Flag, April was to be named Gurbansoltan after his mother.
+January was to be called Türkmenbaşy, meaning The Leader of Turkmen, February was to be named Baýdak after the Turkmen Flag, April was to be named Gurbansoltan after his mother.
 And September was to be named Ruhnama after his book.
 You can read the full list here (Wikipedia)